dgl/ircd_exporter/README.md

 irc_distance{server="local.example.org"} 0
 irc_distance{server="remote.example.org"} 1

-# HELP irc_latency Latency of the request to this server from where the exporter is running.
+# HELP irc_latency_seconds Latency of the request to this server from where the exporter is running.
-# TYPE irc_latency gauge
+# TYPE irc_latency_seconds gauge
-irc_latency{server="local.example.org"} 0.015440223
+irc_latency_seconds{server="local.example.org"} 0.015440223

 # HELP irc_up Was the last query of each server successful.
 # TYPE irc_up gauge